beartell/mbase/docs/source/mcp/quickstart/mcp_client.rst

 The server state will queue the valid MCP messages in its state or discard the received message if the message is invalid.

-Queued message will be dispatched and all the corresponding callbacks and :code:`on_*` events will be called by the time the :code:`update` method of the server state is called:
+Queued messages will be dispatched and all the corresponding callbacks and :code:`on_*` events will be called by the time the :code:`update` method of the server state is called:

 .. code-block:: cpp